grafana/redshift-datasource/docs/sources/configure.md

 | **Database User**                       | The database user for authentication.
 Automatically set when using AWS Secrets Manager.
 Hidden for Serverless with temporary credentials.       |
 | **Database**                            | The name of the database to connect to within the cluster or workgroup.                                                                        |
 | **Send events to Amazon EventBridge**   | Toggle to send Redshift Data API events to Amazon EventBridge for monitoring purposes.                                                         |

+## Private data source connect (Grafana Cloud only)

+If you use Grafana Cloud and your Redshift cluster is in a private VPC that isn't directly accessible, you can use [Private data source connect (PDC)](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) to securely connect Grafana Cloud to your data source without opening your network to inbound traffic.

+When PDC is enabled for your Grafana Cloud instance, a **Private data source connect** section appears below the Redshift Details configuration.
+Select the **Private data source connect network** where your Redshift cluster is available.
+Click **Manage private data source connect networks** to configure networks.

+{{< admonition type="note" >}}
+Private data source connect is available exclusively in Grafana Cloud.
+For self-managed Grafana instances, use VPC peering, a VPN, or AWS PrivateLink to connect to private Redshift clusters.
+{{< /admonition >}}

+For setup instructions, refer to [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/).

 ## IAM policies